f1tenth/f1tenth_lab2_template/README.md

 correspond to each angle.
 When a time to collision drops below a certain threshold, it means a collision is imminent.

-## IV.
-Automatic Emergency Braking with iTTC
+## 4. Automatic Emergency Braking with iTTC

 For this lab, you will make a Safety Node that should halt the car before it collides with obstacles.
 To do this, you will make a ROS 2